 New Business Model Generation

-A new book called Business Model Generation by Alexander Osterwalder et al and is based on a website of the same name and is a terrific place to start your visual learning journey.
-There is even an iPad application coming soon too to make these models even easier use!
+A book called Business Model Generation by Alex Osterwalder et al is based on a website of the same name and is a terrific place to start your visual learning journey.

 The book provides a set of useful tools for developing strategy, opportunities and new business models including ideas for canvas, patterns, design, strategy and process.

-It covers the nine building blocks in detail – customer segments, value propositions, channels, customer relationships, revenue streams, key resources, key activities, key partnerships, and cost structure.
+It covers NINE building blocks in detail – customer segments, value propositions, channels, customer relationships, revenue streams, key resources, key activities, key partnerships, and cost structure.

-A chapter of the book also gives examples of new BM patterns including Unbundling, The long tail (for example – Amazon), Multi-sided platforms including models like Free! (like Google) and Freemium (like Skype) Even the popular – Bait & hook model (like Gillette, HP Printers and Nespresso), Outside in or inside Out models, Open Business Models, Crowd sourcing and others
+A chapter of the book also gives examples of Business Model Patterns including Unbundling, The Long Tail (for example – Amazon), Multi-sided platforms including models like Free! (like Google) and Freemium (like Skype) Even the popular – Bait & hook model (like Gillette, HP Printers and Nespresso), Outside in or inside Out models, Open Business Models, Crowd sourcing and others

 Further, the book covers a range of hot design techniques including customer insights, ideation, visual thinking, prototyping, storytelling and developing better scenarios.

-For more information about running a great Business Strategy retreat – contact David Staughton
+For more information about reinventing your business or running a great Business Strategy call David on 0408375100 or contact us